TheEternalComrade/The-Prince42/Journal.md

 ## June 27, 2025
 This keyboard is based upon my er.. endeavors to make the Prince54.
 Imma be real, it kinda sucks.
 I made so many mistake and oversights.
 But, what does't kill us makes us stronger?
 Lets hope nothing goes wrong this time.

 I'm going to handwire this board.
 Why?
 Because it makes replacing a broken microcontroller(4 broke with the Prince54) much easier.
+In fact, it makes replacing everything easier(except maybe keycaps).
 Also, I ain't tryna bankrupt Hack Club with the pcb cost.
 I'm trying to make this board as affordable as I can.

 In addition, this keyboard will be wireless cause it's just more convenient.